CNSLabs/agreements-data-standard/README.md

 **Ethereum Address:** [PartyBAddress]
 ```

-This simple consulting agreement contains all the key elements we need to demonstrate how the protocol works.
-In the following sections, we'll break down how each component of this agreement maps to our protocol schema:
+This simple consulting agreement contains all the key elements we need to demonstrate how the data standard works.
+In the following sections, we'll break down how each component of this agreement maps to our data standard schema:

 1. **Metadata** - How we identify and version this agreement
 2. **Variables** - The dynamic inputs (`[PartyB]`, `[Amount]`, `[PartyBAddress]`)